connie-reinholdsson/CV/README.md

 **Samsung Electronics (UK) Ltd** (Aug ’15 - Jan ’16)
 *Marketing Graduate Scheme*
-One of eight graduates selected to an 18 month Marketing Graduate Scheme with a tailored learning and development programme.
+One of eight graduates selected to an 18 months Marketing Graduate Scheme with a tailored learning and development programme.
 The scheme consisted of four 4-5 months marketing rotations including Campaigns (Mobile), Social Media, Sponsorship and Retail (TV/AV and Digital Appliances).

 **Rolls-Royce plc** (Jun ’13 - Jun ’14)
 *Project Management Intern*